emily-tsai11/Cornell_CM_Production_Scripts/README.md

 #### Setting the *config.ini*
 The *config.ini* file is where the test parameters should be set.
-They are loaded by the *run.py* script and specify the MGT's to be tuned, the tuning configurations to be tested, stop conditions for the tuning process, among other parameters.
+They are loaded by the *run.py* script and specify the MGT's to be tuned, the FPGA's on which the transmitters and receivers are located, the tuning configurations to be tested, stop conditions for the tuning process, among other parameters.
 The file is organized in sections and their variables, as the following example: